streamlit/docs/content/streamlit-cloud/get-started/security-model.md

 ### Data Hosting

-Our physical infrastructure is hosted and managed within Google Cloud Platform (GCP) using their secure data centers.
-Streamlit leverages many of the platform's built-in security, privacy, and redundancy features.
-GCP continually monitors its data centers for risk and undergoes assessments to ensure compliance with industry standards.
+Our physical infrastructure is hosted and managed within secure data centers maintained by infrastructure-as-a-service cloud providers.
+Streamlit leverages many of these platforms' built-in security, privacy, and redundancy features.
+Our cloud providers continually monitor their data centers for risk and undergo assessments to ensure compliance with industry standards.

 ### Virtual Private Cloud